-The feasibility of all alternatives should be examined before inclusion in the options to be reviewed in more detail.
-If an option is initially determined not to be feasible, it should does not need to be considered further.
-As an example, before pollutant trading is considered, willing partners in such trading should be identified or the potential for trading should exist.

-- 2. Innovative or alternative treatment options should be limited to proven or successfully piloted processes. - 3.
+- 1. The feasibility of all alternatives should be examined before inclusion in the options to be reviewed in more detail.
+If an option is initially determined not to be feasible, it does not need to be considered further. - 2.
+Innovative or alternative treatment options should be limited to proven or successfully piloted processes. - 3.
 The treatment options subject to review should focus on those which have the greatest potential for water quality improvement for the parameters of concern.
 Flexibility to modify the treatment process to address potential future changes in waste streams or treatment requirements should also be considered. - 4.
-When an instream need for the discharge water is deemed by the Executive SecretaryDirector to be of significant importance to the beneficial use (i.e., if removal of the discharge would result in a detrimental loss of stream flow), evaluation of reuse, land disposal or total containment may be unnecessary. - 5.
+When an instream need for the discharge water is deemed by the Director to be of significant importance to the beneficial use (i.e., if removal of the discharge would result in a detrimental loss of stream flow), evaluation of reuse, land disposal or total containment may be unnecessary. - 5.
 Alternatives may be ranked in order of potential for parameter reduction.
 Preference should be given to processes that have the greatest overall positive effect on water quality.
 Typically, these highest ranked processes will have the greatest reduction in pollutant load and affect the greatest number of parameters of concern. - 6.
 Before improved operations and maintenance are considered as a way to prevent degradation, specific operation or maintenance activities should be identified.
-If the Executive Secretary Director and the applicant agree, a third party may be used to assess potential for operations and maintenance improvements.
+If the Director and the applicant agree, a third party may be used to assess potential for operations and maintenance improvements.